seal-io/appilot/README.md

 **prerequistes:**

 - Get OpenAI API key with access to the gpt-4 model.
-- Install [Seal](https://github.com/seal-io/seal) and get the url and API key.
-Seal is an open source software that can be run by a docker command.
+- Install [Walrus](https://github.com/seal-io/walrus) and get the url and API key.
+Walrus is an open source software that can be run by a docker command.
 It serves as the engine for application management.

 ### Run with Docker